 The third album from the Scottish proggers shows that the small advances made on the previous release were as good as it was going to get, which was slightly below average.
-This is another distinctly unremarkable album, replete with a rather pointless cover of MacArthur Park, a supremely daft piece of nonsense in the place!
+This is another distinctly unremarkable album, replete with a rather pointless cover of MacArthur Park, a supremely daft piece of nonsense in the first place!

 Another lavish six-panel cover showcasing Peter Goodfellow's fantastical painting of a spaceman astride a rabid horse in a futuristic scene.
 This is the album's only redeeming feature.

 The Gothic psychedelic jazz-rock band return with a second and if anything, even starker album.
 Anna Meek is on fine form, her sometimes wordless vocals conjuring dystopian images as the rest of the band do their bare bones swamp jazz thang.
 Play this loud with the lights out!
 Great lurid die-cut cover from Roger Dean's brother Martyn tops it off.

 6360 075 - assigned to Paul Jones' unfinished second album for the label.